Icon for Print & Digital Media Publication Using Adobe InDesign Credential

 • a.
 Navigate a document.

-• i.
-Key Concepts: panning and scrolling, zooming, rotating pages, pasteboard, etc.
+• Key Concepts: panning, scrolling, zooming, pasteboard, fit page

 • b.
 Use rulers.

-• i.
-Key Concepts: showing and hiding rulers, changing the measurement unit on rulers, etc.
+• Key Concepts: showing and hiding rulers, changing the measurement unit on rulers

 • c.
 Use guides and grids.

-• i.
-Key Concepts: adding, removing, and locking/unlocking guides; setting color; hiding guides and grids, showing grids, Smart Guides; creating guide layouts, snapping, Document and Baseline Grids, etc.
+• Key Concepts: adding, removing, and locking/unlocking guides; hiding guides and grids; showing grids; Smart Guides; creating guide layouts; snapping; document grid

 • d.
 Use views and modes to work efficiently.

-• i.
-Key Concepts: changing screen mode; Normal, Preview, Bleed, Slug, and Presentation
+• Key Concepts: changing screen mode; Normal, Preview, Bleed, and Presentation Modes; show and hide Hidden Characters

 Resources & Tutorials